zainibeats/taskwise/docs/self-hosting-guide.md

    - Check the console for any CORS or network errors
    - Verify that API requests are going to your server IP, not to localhost

+## Docker Build Issues

+If you encounter issues during the Docker build process:

+### Symptom: Build Fails with bcrypt or SQLite Errors

+Native Node.js modules like bcrypt and better-sqlite3 require compilation and may cause build failures in Docker.

+### Solution:

+1. **Memory Allocation**
+   - Ensure Docker has enough memory allocated (at least 2GB recommended)
+   - On Docker Desktop, check Settings > Resources > Memory

+2. **Node.js Version Compatibility**
+   - Both Node.js 20 and Node.js 18 can work depending on your environment
+   - If you encounter issues with Node.js 20, try switching to Node.js 18 which has proven more compatible with native dependencies in some setups
+   - Edit the Dockerfile first line to change: `FROM node:20-alpine` to `FROM node:18-alpine`

+3. **Rebuilding Native Modules**
+   - For persistent issues with bcrypt, try adding these build arguments to your docker-compose.yml:
+     ```yaml
+     services:
+       taskwise:
+         build:
+           args:
+             - BCRYPT_FORCE_REBUILD=1
+             - npm_config_build_from_source=true
+     ```

+4. **Clean Build**
+   - If all else fails, try a clean build:
+     ```bash
+     docker-compose down
+     docker-compose build --no-cache
+     docker-compose up -d
+     ```

 ## Using a Domain Name

 For a production deployment, you may want to use a domain name instead of an IP address.